Printed on 6/29/2026

 Disclaimer: This tool is for educational and informational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions about your health.

-Assess fall risk in hospitalized patients using the Morse Fall Scale.
-Scores categorize patients as low, moderate, or high fall risk.
+Assess inpatient fall risk with the Morse Fall Scale.
+Scores categorize patients as low, moderate, or high risk to guide fall-prevention protocols.